 Chronicle of Triumph (Revayat-e Fath) was an Iranian television documentary series about the Iran-Iraq War (1980-1988), which was aired on a weekly basis on national television, from 1986 to 1988.
 The series was very influential in encouraging volunteers to join the war.
 It also had a role in shaping the propaganda aesthetic and audio-visual language of the Islamic Republic’s representation of the war.
 It was written, narrated, and edited by the young Morteza Avini (1947-1993) who led a group of dedicated Islamic filmmakers operating on the frontlines of the war as well as in cities and remote villages.

 First Episode of Chronicle of Triumph

 Kaveh Abbasian is an award-winning scholar, documentary filmmaker, and Lecturer in Film and Media Practice at the University of Kent.
 After fleeing his country of birth, Iran, and arriving in the UK as a political refugee in 2008, he started making films regarding social and political issues.
 In 2019 he completed his PhD in Film and Television Studies from the University of Roehampton.
-His works have been screened in many film festivals and exhibitions around the world such as the Venice Biennale, Havana International Film Festival, London East End Film Festival, and the Paris International Festival of Cinema in Exile, and FIGRA International Film Festival, and at venues such as London's Frontline Club and Paris' Cinéma La Clef.
+His works have been screened in many film festivals and exhibitions worldwide, such as the Venice Biennale, Havana International Film Festival, London East End Film Festival, Paris International Festival of Cinema in Exile, and FIGRA International Film Festival, and at venues such as London's Frontline Club and Paris' Cinéma La Clef.
 He is also the former director of programming for the London Kurdish Film Festival and has acted as the Jury President for the documentary category of the Global Kurdish Film Festival 2021.